tspascoal-ce-dev/ghas-workshop/_labs/lab4.md

   ![image](images/lab-4-1-2.png)
 </details>

-8. On the next screen, If you have a Copilot lience use the Copilot icon  in the formatting bar to generate a pull request description.
+8. On the next screen, If you have a Copilot license use the Copilot icon  in the formatting bar to generate a pull request description.

 <details>